 Introduction

 The Defense-Industrial Initiatives Group has undertaken this study on behalf of the Strategic Studies Institute at the U.S. Army War College.
 The study is intended to assess the relationship between public opinion and defense spending in Europe and, in turn, identify the regions or nations where defense spending and defense capabilities might grow.
-In light of diminishing capabilities as a result of declining defense budgets after the global economic crisis and the heightened global threat environment, the United States Army can then use our findings to better understand how public opinion might or might not factor into their regional strategies and planning.
+In an environment of diminishing capabilities as a result of declining defense budgets after the global economic crisis and the ongoing global threats, he United States Army can use our findings to better understand how public opinion may be a factor in their regional strategies and planning.

-The hypothesis of our study is that public opinion data does have an effect on defense spending, and the direction of the influence depends on the polling question.
-We do not investigate the impact of elite public opinion as compared to general public opinion, instead we are only looking to examine general public opinion as reported by large international studies.
+The team hypothesizes that public opinion has an effect on defense spending, and the direction of the effect depends on the polling question.
+We do not investigate the impact of elite public opinion when compared to general public opinion; instead, we are only looking to examine the general public opinion as reported by large international studies.

-The two primary sources of polling data for our study are the Eurobarometer and Transatlantic Trends; however, for this working draft we have only analyzed data on two public opinion polling questions from the Transatlantic Trends.
+The two primary sources of polling data for our study are the Eurobarometer and Transatlantic Trends.
+However, for this working draft we have only analyzed data from the following two public opinion polling questions from Transatlantic Trends:

 Do you think your country should increase or decrease defense spending?